tszoldra/jVMC_cavity/README.md

 ## Working
 - Time evolution of an open system: 1-D lattice and cavity, single- and 2-body terms in the Hamiltonian
 - SIC-POVMs for higher dimensions $2 < d < 150$ are supported through the `qbsim` package.
+- Orthocross POVMs for arbitrary local dimension are now supported.
 - Spin X, Y, Z operators for arbitrary spin S
 - Bosonic creation, annihilation, number operators
 - Single-body observables: X, Y, Z and bosonic operators